CocoScrappy/Jac-FSD-InternshipLogbook/README.md

 IO cabinet labels, solved jittery behavior

 Feb 9, 2023
-Adding hook, redrawing pressure sensor wire, discovered issue with wire not staying on the hook, adding sockets
+Adding hook, redrawing pressure sensor wire, discovered issue with wire not staying on the hook, adding sockets - couldn't make it work

 Feb 10, 2023
+Made sockets work, experimenting with adding outlet to scene, several plugs at the end, plugs in the middle of wire, noting down the behavior

+Feb 13, 2023
+Meeting with Bob for hardware, discuss importing of lift mechanism to project, sick day